monashcode/show-your-emotions-with-rekognition/README.md

             ```

         - Note: the library cv2 used in this lambda function is not native to aws lambda runtime environment.
 So we need to set it up here.
-        - In Cloud9 termianl, run:
+        - In Cloud9 terminal, run:
             ```bash
             # Create a .zip file contains the package we need